frconil/jekyll/_posts/2013-10-23-recovering-client-cert.md

 ---
-title: Recover a client cert from chrome
+title: Recover a client certificate from chrome
 tags: SSL chrome Linux
 layout: post
-summary: Sometimes after migrating workstations, I realised I forgot to take care of one of my certs.
-A client cert.
+summary: After migrating workstations, I realised I forgot to take care of one of my certificates.
+A client certificate.
 Now the workstation in question has been dealt with and disposed...
 ---

-Sometimes after migrating workstations, I realised I forgot to take care of one of my certs.
+After migrating workstations, I realised I forgot to take care of one of my certificates.
-A client cert.
+A client certificate.
+The one I use to generate and renew other certificates.
+Or access my tax file. or a million other things that would require a client certificate.

-Now, the workstation in question has been dealt with and disposed (it was a viking funeral, very intense emotionally and with only close friends), but its innards will remain with us forever, in the form of an image of the old HDD, which can (and has been numerous times) mounted at will to recover old files/settings/etc.
+Now, the workstation in question has been dealt with and disposed (it was a viking funeral, very intense emotionally.
+Sadly it was only for close friends and the guys from Internal IT), but its innards will remain with us forever, in the form of an image of the old HDD, which can be (and has been numerous times) mounted at will to recover old files/settings/etc.

 Enough drama, and onwards to the meaty bits, aka "how to recover that @#$% client certificate"